RTL 8

 RTL 8 is a Dutch free-to-cable television channel that was launched on 18 August 2007 replacing Tien, previously known as Talpa.
 RTL 8's main target audience consists of women.
 It broadcasts soap operas, talk shows, films and reruns of programmes from its sister RTL channels.
 In the mornings and late afternoons children's channel RTL Telekids is broadcasting on RTL 8.

-Officially RTL 5 - along with RTL 4, RTL 7 and RTL 8 - is headquartered in Hilversum, broadcasting with a Luxembourg TV license.
-This allows them to avoid more severe control by the Dutch media authorities as Luxembourg's television watchdog is less strict.
+Officially RTL 5 - along with RTL 4, RTL 7 and RTL 8 - is headquartered in Hilversum, broadcasting with a Netherlands TV licence since July 1, 2026.
+Until 30 June 2026, it used a Luxembourgish TV license.
+This allowed them to avoid more severe control by the Dutch media authorities as Luxembourg's television watchdog is less strict.

 History

 The channel started as Talpa, later rebranded as Tien, which was launched by media tycoon John de Mol in August 2005.
 In 2007 John de Mol's Talpa Media assets were amalgamated with RTL Nederland.
 In exchange, John de Mol obtained a 26.3% share in RTL Nederland.

 RTL Nederland revealed that Tien would be rebranded as RTL 8.
 Fons van Westerloo, director of RTL Nederland explained that the name of the new RTL channel was chosen as not to conflict with the second largest Dutch commercial television channel, SBS6.
 RTL 7 got a makeover as well.
 RTL 8 got The Oprah Winfrey Show, As the World Turns, and the popular Dutch program Gooische Vrouwen.
 Furthermore, RTL 8 is going to repeat the popular programmes of the other RTL-channels, previously done by RTL 7.

 On 18 August 2007 Tien ceased to exist and was taken over by RTL 8.

 On 15 October 2009 RTL Nederland started simulcasting their RTL 7 and RTL 8 channels in 1080i high-definition.